git/git.github.io/rev_news/drafts/edition-84.md

 * [Inside the Hidden Git Folder - Computerphile](https://youtu.be/bSA91XTzeuA)
   by Dr Max Wilson on Computerphile channel on YouTube.
   Mind blink and you miss it error about the purpose of the `.git/logs/` folder.
-  Link to the previous video on the topic of Git by Dr Max Wilson can be found in [Git Rev News Edition #83](https://git.github.io/rev_news/2022/01/31/edition-83/) (the previous edition).
+  A link to the previous video on the topic of Git by Dr Max Wilson can be found in [Git Rev News Edition #83](https://git.github.io/rev_news/2022/01/31/edition-83/) (the previous edition).
 * [Protect secrets in Git with the clean/smudge filter](https://developers.redhat.com/articles/2022/02/02/protect-secrets-git-cleansmudge-filter)